 Principal Investigator: Heather Joseph, DO

-The Pittsburgh ADHD Risk in Infancy Study (PARIS) is enrolling infants under the age of 11 months and their biological parents, with and without ADHD, to examine the development of attention in infants and toddlers at high and low risk for ADHD.
+The Newborn Pittsburgh ADHD Risk in Infancy Study (NewPARIS) will examine attention in neonates, infants, and toddlers who do and do not have a parent with ADHD.
+This information will help us understand if babies born to parents with ADHD have differences in attention compared to babies of parents without ADHD.
 Outcomes from this study could provide information regarding the ability to detect risk for inattention in the first year of life.
 This is a critical first step towards the ultimate goal of early identification and intervention for children at risk for ADHD.

 For more information about the NewPARIS study, please fill out the contact form below, call or text 412-420-8309, or send an email to PARISstudy@upmc.edu.

 What will I be asked to do for the study?

 There will be three study visits totaling approximately 6-8 hours, plus one follow-up questionnaire.
 The first visit will take place at our offices in Oakland; the second and third visits will take place in your home; the follow-up questionnaire will be completed online.
 During the study visits, you and your child will complete attention tasks, you will complete online surveys, and you and your child will be videotaped while you play together.
 Developmental specialists will also assess your child’s developing cognitive and motor abilities.

 Is there a cost to participate?